-Here is a recap of the stories that appeared over the last two weeks at Science-Based Medicine, a multi-author skeptical blog that separates the science from the woo in medicine.
+Here is a recap of the stories that appeared last week at Science-Based Medicine, a multi-author skeptical blog that separates the science from the woo in medicine.

 Pediatric Chiropractic Care: Scientifically Indefensible?
 (Sam Homola) There is no justification for chiropractic treatment of children.
 No evidence supports it, and it may be dangerous.